matgr1/FreeImage-dotnet-core/README.md

-This is a clone of the FreeImage .NET project (http://freeimage.sourceforge.net/) modified to work with dotnet core.
-Note that all functions that use System.Drawing.Bitmap have been removed from the netstandard framework versions as there is no implementation for this class.
+This is a clone of the FreeImage .NET project (http://freeimage.sourceforge.net/) modified to work with .NET Standard.

 FreeImage native binaries are included in the nuget package for Windows x86/x64, Ubuntu x64 (^16.04), and OSX x64 (^10.10).